Cookies Blocked: Fix ChatGPT Login Failures

 → reopen chatgpt.com → log in fresh

-1. DevTools → Application → Cookies → chatgpt.com should have __Secure-next-auth.session-token
+1. DevTools → Application → Cookies → chatgpt.com should contain __Secure-next-auth.session-token.
+If that cookie is present, the handshake completed.

 Prevention

-• Keep a permanent cookie allowlist for OpenAI domains so it survives the next browser upgrade.
+• Keep a permanent per-site cookie allowlist for the OpenAI domains so it survives the next browser upgrade or settings reset.

-• Don’t run “strict” tracking protection by default — “standard / balanced” covers nearly all sites safely.
+• Don’t run “strict” tracking protection as your default — “standard / balanced” covers nearly every site safely.

 • When testing or switching browsers, allowlist OpenAI before assuming login is broken.

-• On managed machines: verify chrome://policy doesn’t have OpenAI in a block list before fighting the symptoms — escalate to IT instead.
+• On managed machines, check chrome://policy for an OpenAI block before fighting symptoms, then escalate to IT.

 Tags: #ChatGPT #ChatGPT account #Troubleshooting #Debug #Cookies